microsoft/OpenXR-Unity-MixedReality-Samples/README.md

 please reference [the plugin documentation on https://docs.microsoft.com/](https://aka.ms/openxr-unity).

-> NOTE: This repository uses [Git Large File Storage](https://git-lfs.github.com/) to store large files, such as unity package and images.
+> NOTE: This repository uses [Git Large File Storage](https://git-lfs.github.com/) to store large files, such as Unity packages and images.
 Please install the latest git-lfs before cloning this repo.

 > NOTE: Features using AR Raycasts and AR Planes require the latest preview OpenXR runtime, which can be enabled [using the OpenXR Developer Tools for Windows Mixed Reality](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/native/openxr-getting-started#using-preview-extensions).